njmcode/nidc2021-textadv/README.md

 This project requires [Node](https://nodejs.org) v12.18 or later.

+Using the library externally of this repo requires `compromise` as a dependency.

 - Clone the repo.
 - From the repo root, `npm install`.
-- Run `npm run serve:example` then visit `localhost:1234` to see the example game running
+- Run `npm run serve:example` then visit `localhost:1234` to see the example game running.
-- Edit the example at `src/example`.
+- Edit the example at `/example`.
 Changes are watched, and will refresh the browser when saved.
+- Code for the library is in `/src`.
+Running `npm run build:lib` will build the library in various formats to `/lib`.

 The project is written in vanilla JavaScript and HTML, with modular architecture and SCSS support via [`parceljs`](https://parceljs.org/).
+Library module bundling courtesy of [`microbundle`](https://github.com/developit/microbundle).

 ## Game commands